Overview

 Face capture step

-In this step a user can use the front camera to capture their face in the form of photo, video or motion capture.
+In this step, a user can use the front camera to capture their face in the form of a selfie photo, video or motion capture.

 The Face step has 3 variants: